groupe-sii/cheat-sheets/src/angular-cli/first-side/column1.md

 # Usage

-Generating and serving an Angular project via development server `ng new <project_name>`
+Generating an Angular project
+`ng new <project_name>`
 `cd <project_name>`

+In existing folder:
+`ng init`

+Serving via development server
 `ng serve`

 Navigate to __http://localhost:4200/__.
 The app will automatically reload if you change any source files.

-Change port and LiveReload port
+Change _port_ and _LiveReload port_
 `ng serve --host 0.0.0.0 --port 4201 --live-reload-port 49153`

-# Build and tests
+# Build

 Creating a build : the artifacts will be stored in the _dist/_ directory.
 `ng build`